ProjectKorra/ProjectKorraWiki/.github/ISSUE_TEMPLATE/feature-request.md

 **Please comment your concern**

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the issue is.

-**Describe the solution you'd like**

-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**

-Add any other context or screenshots about the feature request here.
+**Please list examples**

+Examples of where the issue occurs. (ex. titles of specific pages and sections)